(photo Cecil Beaton for Vogue 1948. Charles James Gowns)

 Calèche retreats from an expansive opening and settles into a sensibility of composure and restraint fairly quickly.
 Madame Rochas instead rushes forward, using the effusive topnotes to springboard into a much more lyrical and unbridled tone.
 Its aldehydic quality is waxier than Calèche and ties more to the languorous side of the floral bouquet—oily ylang and narcissus, earthy muguet.
 It gains a rich, dusty and vanillic aura in the drydown.
 Where woods defined the scope of the florals in Calèche, Madame Rochas has a powdery, resinous drydown that was typically found in the orris and tonka base of floral-oriental perfumes.

 Mid-century French luxury and fashion were highly coded in their own symbolism and vocabulary.
 Their meaning in terms of social etiquette and class distinction is happily lost on me.
 Reformulation arguments aside, Madame Rochas and Hermès Calèche are relics of their time.
-They were embedded in customs, aspirations and genders that have a natural history museum-like quality to my 21st century post-queer perspective.
-So what is their value today?
-Each of us who rediscovers them might decide differently, but I find them beautiful and fascinating in their own rights.
+They were embedded in customs, aspirations and genders that have a natural history museum-like quality to my 21st century post-queer perspective, but I find them beautiful and fascinating in their own rights.
 They also fill in the picture of the language that perfume creates not with each sniff, but over time.
 Mme.
 R and Calèche would have been fascinating to smell at the time of their release.
 Did women find them similar?
 Distinct?
 What would they have made of Guy Robert’s later work such as Equipage, Amouge Gold Woman and Gold Man?
 Following the work of an individual artist is an interesting way to look at a whole field of work and Robert has left us an exemplary set of guideposts.